-137 AP Psychology Grades 11, 12 1 Credit
+137 AP Psychology Grade 12 1 Credit

-Prerequisite: 87 or higher in Psychology and (87 or higher in current Honors or AP English or 90 or higher in current College Prep English) and completion of an extensive summer assignment due on the first day of academic classes.
+Prerequisite: 88 or higher in Psychology and (85 or higher in current Honors or AP English or 88 or higher in current College Prep English) and completion of an extensive summer assignment due on the first day of academic classes.
 Students are required to take the AP exam and to pay an additional fee.
-For 2024-2025 only, 87 or higher in Abnormal Psychology can satisfy the Psychology portion of the prerequisite.

 In this course, students will examine psychology's core concepts and theories to understand psychology as the study of the mind and human behavior.
-Students learn about essential psychologists past and present, research methods, statistics, biopsychology, cognitive psychology and more.
+The curriculum includes the Biological bases of behavior, cognition, development and learning, social psychology & personality, and mental & physical health.
+Students learn about essential psychologists past and present, research methods, and statistics,.
 There is an extensive amount of terminology throughout the course.
 There are also project and presentation requirements.
 Students will prepare to take the AP Psychology exam.